 The first Wheel of Time book was released in 1990.
 Robert Jordan finished 12 books before his death in 2007.
 Author Brandon Sanderson and Jordan’s wife Harriet McDougal collaborated to complete the final three books in the series, using Jordan’s notes.

-Season 2, which will also have eight episodes, has already been confirmed by Amazon.
+Season 2, which like season 1 will have eight episodes, has already been confirmed by Amazon.

 The show could run for many more if it proves popular and it is allowed to cover the entire book series.